Independent Community Voter Research

 · When data comes from a candidate's own website, it's noted.
 Those claims haven't been independently checked unless a separate news source or public record is also cited.

-· The win/loss predictions from Whittier360 News Network are their best guesses based on campaign money and past elections.
-They're opinions, not facts.
-They're labeled that way here.
+· The win/loss predictions from Whittier360 News Network are their opinions based on campaign money and past elections, not facts.
+They're labeled ◊ here.

 · Some candidates have very little public information available.
 The same information was sought on all 11 candidates, and everything that could be found is included.